 Variation to an existing approved tester authority

 From time to time, an approved tester may wish to make changes to their authority to vary the types of medical X-ray equipment that they wish to be authorised to test.
-In these cases, the authority holder must apply to the department for a variation to the approval.
+In these cases, the authority holder must apply to the department for a variation to the approval through the licensing portal.
 There is no fee associated with an application to vary an existing approval.

 The authority must be varied by the department before the holder can start testing the medical X-ray equipment.
 It is an offence under the Radiation Act 2005 for an approved tester to test a prescribed radiation source and issue a certificate of compliance for a type of source that is not authorised by their authority.